CustomerSure

 Net Promoter Score is the metric at the heart of the Net Promoter System.

-The NPS research wasn’t Fred Reichheld’s first rodeo – far from it.
-He was already a senior consultant at Bain, helping his corporate clients improve customer experience, and had quite literally written the book on loyalty.
+When Fred Reichheld did the initial NPS research, he was already a senior consultant at Bain, helping corporate clients improve customer experience, and had quite literally written the book on loyalty.

-Because he was already a trusted expert, his 2003 Harvard Business Review article, “The One Number You Need To Grow”, very quickly caught the imagination of influential CEOs.
+Because he was already a trusted expert, the 2003 Harvard Business Review article which introduced NPS, “The One Number You Need To Grow” very quickly caught the imagination of influential CEOs.

-Businesses enthusiastically adopted Net Promoter Score, and Reichheld and Bain helped build a community of good practice around it – allowing these businesses to share good advice and learn from each other.
+So as these CEOs adopted NPS to measure their loyalty efforts, Reichheld curated a community of good practice around it – allowing these businesses to share good advice and learn from each other.
 This community helped establish the set of behaviours that we now know as the Net Promoter System – with the score at its heart.

-By design, it’s a very ‘low ceremony’ system – there are no complicated spreadsheets, no consultants’ fees to pay, and only a minimal set of rules to define what is, and what isn’t NPS.
-It recognises that different things work for different people, so in general, if it works for you, you’re free to do it!
+By design, it’s a very ‘low ceremony’ system – there are no complicated spreadsheets, and only a minimal set of rules to define what is, and what isn’t NPS.
+It recognises that different things work for different people.

 NPS says what you must do, but leaves a lot of the how up to you, as you know your business best.
 The three ‘unbreakable rules’ are as follows:

-Although NPS is designed as a way of running an organisation, it’s still possible for teams that are passionate about great customer service to apply a lot of NPS’ ideas in their own area – and that’s who this guide is for.
+Although NPS is designed as a way of running an organisation, it’s still possible for teams that are passionate about great customer service to use the ideas of NPS in their own areas of influence.
+We often work with amazing teams who set an example to the rest of the organisation, and sooner or later the rest of the organisation catches on to the customer-centric secrets of their success.

 If you want to know every single detail about NPS – where it comes from, how it works, and how to implement it, Fred Reichheld’s book is a brilliant read.

-But if you just want to implement, or improve NPS in your organisation, based on advice from experts working ‘in the trenches’ with businesses like yours, use this guide.
+But if you just want to implement, or improve NPS in your organisation, based on advice from experts working ‘in the trenches’ with businesses like yours, talk to us or read the rest of our guides.

 We’ll cover some of the key concepts like the closed loop, and then go into detail about how to calculate your NPS ways to improve NPS and why you shouldn’t waste your time on benchmarks